Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 Train operation in Europe must be to the greatest possible benefit to the citizens using the trains, and the purpose should not be to ensure the greatest possible benefit to the companies operating the railways.
 Therefore, countries should be allowed to roll back liberalization and instead cooperate with each other to offer their populations a good and cheap train operation.

 The current policy of marketization of train operations has not been a success.
-On the contrary, competition in the train area has had the negative effect that night train routes have been closed, and this outcome has meant that rail companies are reluctant to opening new routes.
+In the train area, competition has, on the contrary, had the negative effect that night train routes have been closed, and this outcome has meant that rail companies are reluctant to opening new routes.

 Liberalization has not been beneficial when it comes to ensuring better public transportation solutions, such as trains, and especially high-speed trains capable of competing with aircraft in terms of time and duration of travelling.

-No, liberalization has not yet resulted in it being easier, faster and cheaper to move around Europe in trains, nor has it resulted in declining prices.
+No, liberalization has not yet made it easier, faster and cheaper to move around Europe in trains, nor has it resulted in declining ticket prices.

 Do you want to work to promote policies that ensure better national and cross-border rail services, including non-motorized ferry services?

 All but one participant in the survey replies yes to the question of whether to work to promote policies that ensure better national and cross-border rail services including ferry services without motor vehicles.
 One contributor answers, however, that he/she will not work for ferry lines without a sustainable economic basis.
-Another contributor clarifies that it must remain possible to transfer motor vehicles (bridge, tunnel, ferry).
+Another contributor points out that it should still be possible to transfer motor vehicles (bridge, tunnel, ferry).

 Or will you work to implement alternative solutions, that is, prioritizing and promoting other transport solutions than railways and trains?

-Ten candidates who have completed the questionnaire answer yes, when they have to relate to the question: Will you work to implement alternative solutions, i.e. invest in other transport solutions than railways and train operations?
+Thirteen candidates answer yes, when they consider the question: Will you work to implement alternative solutions, i.e. invest in other transport solutions than railways and train operations?

 If yes, please describe the alternative solutions you envision.

-A liberal candidate notes: “One does not exclude the other, but we must remember that the vast majority of passenger transportation takes place in passenger cars.
+A liberal candidate notes: “One does not exclude the other, but we must remember that by far the largest part of passenger transportation takes place in private cars.
 We cannot neglect the many people who are dependent on their car.”

 We must force the use of more CO2 neutral solutions through, so that airport traffic also becomes an acceptable mode of transportation.